Chart of Accounts

 - Cash-flow section — operating, investing, financing, or excluded.

-- Cash-flow class — a finer class used by the indirect-method cash-flow statement, which is built from period-over-period balance changes grouped by class.
+- Cash-flow class — finer class used by the indirect-method cash-flow statement.

 Merging accounts

-- Reassigns — every line entry, transaction, budget, reconciliation, and bank rule from the source accounts to the target, then archives the sources (set to inactive).
+Merge Ledgers reassigns every line entry, transaction, budget, reconciliation, and bank rule from the source accounts to the target, then archives the sources.
+Large merges may complete in the background.

 Applying a chart template